Are you considering buying life insurance but don’t know what it covers? This post is for you.

 Expired Life Insurance Policies

-To prevent your life insurance policy from lapsing, you must pay your premiums on time.
+To prevent your life insurance coverage from lapsing, you must pay your premiums on time.
 Additionally, if you have a term life insurance policy, be mindful of when the term ends.
 Equally importantly, decide whether you still require the protection that life insurance offers or not.
 If you have a whole life insurance policy then you will not have to purchasing a new insurance policy as long as you continue to pay your premiums.

 If you do, it is usually possible to renew the coverage or convert term life policies into permanent life insurance policies.
 If neither of those options is available, you may consider buying a new policy.
-However, you will spend more on a new term life insurance policy than on the renewal of the old one.
+However, you will spend more on a new term life insurance coverage than on the renewal of the old one.
 This is because, in the latter case, you will not have to take a medical exam.

 Criminal Activity